Do-it-yourself projects and plans for anyone who can swing a hammer.

 Tools for Installing a Guitar Sound Chamber

-You will need a few basic tools to do this build:• A plunge router, this is used to create the cavities.
+You will need a few basic tools to do this build:

 Making a Plan for the Inner-Workings